intergral/frdocs/docs/Monitor-your-data/FR-Agent/Uninstall/MANdeactivate.md

 | **MacOS** | ```/Applications/FusionReactor/instance/myInstance``` |

 !!! tip
-    If you are uninstalling FusionReactor as it is not required at this time, skip this step to retain any log and configuration date when you reinstall FusionReactor.
+    If you're uninstalling FusionReactor as it is not required at this time, skip this step to retain any log and configuration date when you reinstall FusionReactor.

 ___